 The liability risks a pool poses to your family are often greater than the typical liability limits offered by homeowners insurance policies.
 A standard home insurance policy offers $100,000 in coverage, but you may want to increase it to at least $300,000 to give your family peace of mind if you have a pool.
 If that is not enough coverage, consider adding an umbrella policy.

-Your homeowners insurance helps protect your home and property from certain damages.
-Damage that is covered by most home insurance includes such things as theft, vandalism, lighting, or pipes freezing.
+Your homeowners insurance also helps protect your home and property from certain damages.
+Damage that is covered by most home insurance includes such things as theft, vandalism, lightning, or pipes freezing.
 Damage from fire, wind, hurricane, and hail is also typically covered.
 However, these are not typical things that will damage a backyard pool (in-ground).
 Instead, damage is commonly caused by earthquakes or maintenance issues, which are not covered by most home insurance policies.
-Earthquake coverage can be purchased as a separate policy, but be sure to check with an agent that coverage will extend to your pool.
+Earthquake coverage can be purchased as a separate policy, but be sure to check with your agent that coverage will extend to your pool or call us to review at (844) 300-3237.

 Do you need insurance for your above ground pool?
 Yes.
 It is always advisable for you to consult with your insurance agent when you have any changes in your life, even if it is adding a pool or having a child.
 An above ground pool has many of the same considerations as an in-ground pool.
 However, it presents additional risk as it is full of water and can flood your basement or yard if damage ever hit the pool structure.
-Consult your agent to help determine how much more coverage to add to your existing policy if your pool is above ground.
+Consult your agent or give one of our insurance advisors a call at (844) 300-3237 to help determine how much more coverage to add to your existing policy if your pool is above ground.

 There may be special requirements from your insurer in order to qualify for coverage under their homeowners policies when you have a pool.
 For example, if you do not have a privacy fence securing free access to the pool from the public and from unsupervised use, an insurer may not want to grant you coverage.
 Without a fence, even if a homeowner is not home and there is a pool accident, such as one of the neighbor kids getting into the pool and getting hurt, the homeowner can still be found liable; especially if the pool was not secured away from the public and from unsupervised access.